deeps00007/smart_osm_map/README.md

   smart_osm_map: ^0.0.1
 ```

-## 📱 Usage
+## Usage

-### Basic Usage
+### Basic Implementation

 The simplest way to use `SmartOsmMap` is with the `.simple` constructor.
-You just need a list of items and functions to extract their location.
+You only need a list of items and functions to extract their location.

 ```dart
 import 'package:smart_osm_map/smart_osm_map.dart';